 If you’re experiencing plantar fasciitis pain

-If you think (or know) that you have plantar fasciitis, please call (914) 232-1919 to make an appointment to come see me at one of my Westchester Health offices.
+If you think (or know) that you have plantar fasciitis, please call (914) 232-1919 to make an appointment with me at one of my Westchester Health offices.
 I’ll examine your heels, ankles and feet, evaluate your condition, and together with you, determine the best course of treatment to alleviate and hopefully, eliminate your pain.
 Whenever, wherever you need us, we’re here for you.